The 10 most expensive Pokémon cards of all time

 Sold for: ???

 This card could easily be considered the number one entry on this because of the fact there is no price for it.
 There are at most 10 prerelease Raichu cards in existence, with no real idea of what condition they are in.
-The cards are kind of a myth with no true evidence they even exist.
-The story behind them is they were accidentally printed by then distributor of the Pokémon TCG, Wizards of the Coast, and given to a select few employees.
+The cards are kind of a myth with no concrete evidence they even exist.
+The story behind them is they were accidentally printed by the then-distributor of the Pokémon TCG, Wizards of the Coast, and given to a select few employees.

 Supposedly, the way to tell this card apart from any other Raichu card is the “PRERELEASE” printed in the bottom right of the monster’s image, but none of the cards have ever been put up for sale and Wizards of the Coast denies their existence.
 Reportedly, a staff member revealed an image of the card in 2006, but some question its authenticity.
 If you look online, some websites value it at $10,000.
 Still, given the small amount available and how some call it the “holy grail” of collectible cards, we wouldn’t say there is a real value you can put on this card until it is put up for sale and legitimately purchased.